samsuy0304/Algo-Rhythms/README.md

 ## Contact

-If you have any questions or comments, please feel free to reach out to us at suyash.sakhare007@gmail.com.
-We would love to hear from you!
+If you have any questions or comments, please feel free to reach out to me [here](https://suyashsakhare.wordpress.com/).
+I would love to hear from you!